GenericMadScientist/CHOpt/README.md

 ## Usage

-This is a command-line program.
-An example usage to path Trogdor on Hard and save the output to trogdor_path.png is
+CHOpt has two versions, a command-line version and a graphical version.
+The graphical version has the same options as the command-line version and is self-explanatory enough.
+As for the command-line version, an example usage to path Trogdor on Hard and save the output to trogdor_path.png is

 ```
 > CHOpt.exe -f trogdor.chart -d hard -o trogdor_path.png